harvester/docs/docs/troubleshooting/harvester.md

 - Enter a useful description for the support bundle and click `Create` to generate and download a support bundle.
     ![](./assets/harvester-sb-support-modal.png)

+## Access Embedded Rancher

+You can access the embedded Rancher dashboard via `https://{{HARVESTER_IP}}/dashboard/c/local/explorer`

+!!! note
+    We only support to use the Rancher dashboard for debugging purpose.

+## Access Embedded Longhorn

+You can access the embedded Longhorn UI via `https://{{HARVESTER_IP}}/dashboard/c/local/longhorn`

+!!! note
+    We only support to use the Longhorn UI for debugging purpose .